Some suggestions and tips that should help you to catch more Carp and Coarse Fish everywhere, and especially here at Nineoaks.

 As a rule-of-thumb for every 2lb breaking strain increase over 8lbs your catch-rate will halve.
 So, if you caught 8 fish on 8lb line, on 10lb you’re likely to catch 4 fish, on 12lb line - 2 fish, on 14lb 1 fish.
 How many fish would you likely catch on 6lb line?
 This is a rule-of-thumb based on experience and observing other anglers and is not far off actual results.

 Further more, when does a 10lb Carp weight 10lb?
-Not when it’s in the water (the water supports its weight);and you’re not going to lift the fish out with the line - are you?
+Not when it’s in the water (the water supports its weight) and you’re not going to lift the fish out with by the line - are you?
 You will use a landing net (hopefully) So you don’t need 10lb line to catch a 10lb fish just sufficient line strength to beat the power in it’s fins and tail.
 The finer the line the better.
 As stated else-where on this site 6-8lb line is good for most fishing anywhere.

 Size your hook according to the species that you expect or hope to catch.
 If there are big Sturgeon, Cat Fish, large Eels or big hard fighting Pike etc. then by all means use heavy weight, thick wired hooks, something like these pictured:-